Menjez/voldemort/README.md

 # Voldemort
 ## Description
-A simple, well-modularized app that fetches data from the Harry Potter API
+A simple, well-modularized app that fetches data from the Harry Potter API, built with standard abstraction from the data layer to UI layer.

+You can find the apk [here]("apk/voldemort.apk")

 ## Screenshots
 | Character | Search Character | Character Details | Character Details Expanded |